MayurBhurle/Binary-Classification-using-ML-Ensemble-Methods/README.md

 transfer learning problems where training and test domains are different.
 The LWE assigns weights to individual models based on their local behaviors at each test example, which allows it to adapt to different test examples.
 The motivation behind this project is to improve the prediction accuracy in situations where the training and test domains differ, a common scenario in many real-world applications.
-The uploaded report provides an overview of the project, detailing the different steps in the algorithm, the experiments conducted and results.
+The uploaded report (project report.pdf) provides an overview of the project, detailing the different steps in the algorithm, the experiments conducted and results.